filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 - Worker 2 (PC1, PC2)
 - Worker 3 (PC1).

-Without storage groups, PC2 tasks on Workers 1 or 2 could be scheduled with sector data from any of the three workers.
+Without storage groups, PC2 tasks on Workers 1 or 2 can be scheduled with sector data from any of the three workers.
 For example, if Worker 1 finished a PC1 job but did not yet have an available PC2 window, the large volume of data generated in PC1 might be needlessly moved to Worker 2 for PC2.
-This wastes bandwidth and can cause data fetching to block data processing.
-The following `sectorstore.json` files are configured to avoid such unnecessary file transfers.
+This wastes bandwidth and may cause data fetching to block data processing.
+The following `sectorstore.json` files have been configured to avoid such unnecessary file transfers.

 - Worker 1 (PC1, PC2):
     ```json